To Do

 • Incoming students will not be allowed to select their own roommates.
 The Office of Residential Life assigns roommate(s) based on their responses to their roommate profiles.
 Review the recommended packing checklist.

-• Please review all of the information and refer to our guide to applying for accommodations for additional details.
+• About housing accommodations: Please review all of the information and refer to our guide to applying for accommodations for additional details.
+To review details about Residence Halls, scroll down on this page to “Residence Hall details”.
+“Accessible” means that the building entrance is accessible.
+If you have questions about a specific building, please email res-life@mtholyoke.edu.

-• While students may request housing accommodations at any time, any incoming student who is approved for housing accommodations after December 1 will be housed through the standard housing process for incoming students and Residential Life will look at adjusting their placement, based on availability of space.
+• Students with requests approved after these dates will be housed through the standard housing process for incoming students and Residential Life will then look at adjusting their placement, based on availability of space.

 FOR ORIENTATION

-If you would like to request disability-related accommodations in order to participate in Orientation activities, please email the Orientation team.
-In order to ensure your access and accommodation needs are met for Orientation, please submit your request by August 2; January 3 for spring entrants.
+If you would like to request disability-related accommodations in order to participate in Orientation activities, please email the Orientation team at orientation@mtholyoke.edu.
+In order to provide ample time to arrange access measures, please email the above address to submit your request by August 2 for fall entrants; January 3 for spring entrants.
+If submitted after August 2 or January 3, best-faith effort will be put forth to honor requests.

-If you anticipate needing academic, dining, housing, and/or student employment accommodations due to a disability, you'll need to complete Disability Services' three-step accommodation request process.
+If you anticipate needing academic, dining, housing, and/or student employment accommodations due to a disability, please complete Disability Services' accommodation request process.

 • Student Employment